851695e35/Flow-Matching-Implementation/README.md

 + Modify the training loop (score matching to flow matching)
 + Modify the sampling method (stochastic to deterministic ODE)

-However, due to lack of GPUs, the reimplementation seems not meaningful if unable to run.......
+However, due to lack of GPUs, experimental results and checkpoints are not available.
 Thus looking forward to collaborations on the topic of flow matching in the future. [email](yougotaaa@gmail.com)